Novel genome-wide approach to engineer more effective immunotherapy

 Finally, the study showed that T cells enhanced with modifier genes were better able to eradicate not only leukaemia but also pancreatic cancer cells.
 Those results are encouraging not only to develop a larger panel of enhanced CAR T-cell therapies for blood cancers, but for the key role they could play in targeting solid tumours, a field in which establishing efficient CAR T immunotherapy has been more challenging.

-Disease research, Drug Discovery, Gene testing, Gene Therapy, Genome editing, Genomics, Immuno-oncology therapeutics, Immunology, Immunooncology, Immunotherapy, In Vivo, Research & Development, t-cells
+Disease Research, Drug Discovery, Gene Testing, Gene Therapy, Genome Editing, Genomics, Immuno-oncology, Immuno-oncology therapeutics, Immunology, Immunotherapy, In Vivo, Research & Development, T cells